Accounting Schools in Washington DC

-Candidates for a CPA license in Washington DC must complete a 150 semester hour program of education that includes the award of at least a bachelor’s degree.
-The 150 semester hours must include a concentration in accounting, which is defined of at least 3 semester hours in commercial law as well as 24 semester hours in other accounting subjects, to include 3 semester hours each in financial accounting, auditing, cost accounting, and federal income taxes.
+Candidates for a CPA license in Washington DC must complete a 150-semester hour program of education that includes the award of at least a bachelor’s degree.
+The 150 semester hours must include a concentration in accounting, which is defined of at least three semester hours in commercial law as well as 24 semester hours in other accounting subjects, to include three semester hours each in financial accounting, auditing, cost accounting, and federal income taxes.

 2. Accumulate the required hours of experience.

-Washington DC CPA candidates must complete least one year of experience, which may be earned full or part time.
-The experience must take place over at least one calendar year and consist of 2,000 hours performing services and providing advice incorporating skills in accounting, attest, compilation, management advisory, financial advisory, tax, and consulting.
+Washington DC CPA candidates must complete at least 2,000 hours of experience, which may be earned full- or part-time.
+The experience must take place over at least one calendar year performing services and providing advice incorporating skills in accounting, attest, compilation, management advisory, financial advisory, tax, and consulting.
 Experience gained in government, industry, academia, or public practice qualifies to meet the experience requirement, which must be verified by a licensed CPA.

 3. Pass the Uniform CPA Examination.

-Candidates who are ready to take the Uniform CPA Exam may apply to the exam through the PULSE portal maintained by Pearson VUE on behalf of the District of Columbia Board of Accountancy.
+Candidates who are ready to take the Uniform CPA Exam may apply to the exam through the online portal maintained by the District of Columbia Board of Accountancy.
 Once an application has been approved, candidates will receive further instructions on scheduling and taking the exam.
 All four sections of the exam must be passed within an 18-month rolling period.

 4. Apply for a license.

-After meeting all licensure requirements, the CPA candidate’s application must be submitted through the PULSE portal maintained by Pearson VUE on behalf of the District of Columbia Board of Accountancy.
+After meeting all licensure requirements, the CPA candidate’s application must be submitted through the online credential management platform on the District of Columbia Board of Accountancy website.
 Note that all fees are required at the time that the application for licensure is completed.
-Candidates must also be prepared to upload a recent passport type photo to support the application.
+Candidates must also be prepared to upload a recent passport-type photo to support the application.
 If desired, candidates may complete the licensing application at the same time as applying to the Uniform CPA Exam.

 Washington DC Accountant Salary and Job Outlook